-18.1 Post-Incrementing Load & Store Instructions and Register-Register Load & Store Instructions
+17.1 Post-Increment Load & Store Instructions and Register-Register Load & Store Instructions

-Post-Incrementing load and store instructions perform a load, or a store, respectively, while at the same time incrementing the address that was used for the memory access.
+Post-Increment load and store instructions perform a load, or a store, respectively, while at the same time incrementing the address that was used for the memory access.
 Since it is a post-incrementing scheme, the base address is used for the access and the modified address is written back to the register-file.
 There are versions of those instructions that use immediates and those that use registers as offsets.
 The base address always comes from a register.

-The custom post-incrementing load & store instructions and register-register load & store instructions are only supported if $PULP_XPULP == 1$.
+The custom post-increment load & store instructions and register-register load & store instructions are only supported if $COREV_PULP == 1$.

-18.1.1 Load Operations
+17.1.1 Load operations